-The increase in taxable income for year to date 2024 compared to year to date 2023 was primarily due to higher taxable income recorded by MCAP.
+Taxable income for year to date 2024 compared to year to date 2023 was relatively unchanged.
 As a MIC, we pay out all of our taxable income to shareholders through dividends.

 2 Provisions on performing mortgages are excluded from the calculation of taxable income; provisions on impaired mortgages are 90% deductible for tax purposes.